StefanGrimminck/ES6-T62/assignment2/paper.md

 #### Writing to registers

-Ofcourse testing wouldn't cover 100% of our code if we didn't test writing to modules.
+Ofcourse testing wouldn't be done, if we didn't test writing to registers.
-For testing we used register ```0x400a8014```.
+We used register ```0x400a8014``` to write our values to.

-First we read the value of the register which is 110, than we write a value of 0xff3 (1023) to it and confirm the writing action by reading the value of the register again.
+First we read the value of the register which is 110, than we wrote a value of 0xff3 (1023) to it and confirmed the writing action by reading the value of the register again.

 ```c
 # insmod /usr/bin/hoi/sys-reader-1.ko